 She whimpered and buried her face in his neck.
 “My head!
 For a moment, I had a flash of memory.”

 He kissed the top of her head and murmured, “Relax little one, let it come back naturally.”

 She sighed and relaxed before murmuring, “Why do I feel so safe with you, someone I just met?
 Why do you smell so good?
 Like musk and pine.”

-He chuckled, kissing her head again, unable to resist the pull of his mate.
-“The musk is my natural bear scent.
+He chuckled, kissing her head again, unable to resist the pull of his mate as he explained, “The musk is my natural bear scent.
 The pine, I suppose, is my mate scent.
 You feel safe with me, little one because I am your mate.
 Even though your bear spirit has yet to awaken, she feels her mate, and feels safe, contented with me.”

 “My mate… the man, he said I was his mate…!”
 Taylee whimpered looking at him with wide eyes.